Xalil404/Radical_Rides/README.md

 <img src="https://res.cloudinary.com/dugcwv1mf/image/upload/v1700912560/Project%204/Screenshot_2023-11-25_at_11.41.37_AM_tswplp.png" width="auto" height="auto" alt="image of the Radical Rides website home page on all devices"></p>

 ## E-commerce business model & Product Model Canvas
 The Radical Rides e-commerce platoform aims to address two issues.
-Pain point number 1 is that most surfers, skaters and snowboarders do at least 2 if not all 3 sports, however having to visit 3 different stores is not convenient.
-Also, because the equipment is quite large, most stores have a limited stock which requires the athlete to order the needed board with the store and come back at a later date to pick up the desired board.
+Pain point number 1 is that most surfers, skaters and snowboarders do at least 2 if not all 3 sports because the skill-set for all 3 sports is the same, however having to visit 3 different stores is not convenient.
+Also, because the equipment for all three sports is quite large, most stores have a limited stock which requires the athlete to order the needed board with the store and come back at a later date to pick up the desired board with the desired dimensions and customziations.

-Radical Rides will be the central location for the needs of all 3 sports and should our store not provide the needed board, the user can submit a custom board order right from the website.
+Radical Rides will be the central location for the needs of all 3 sports and should our store not provide the needed board the customer is looking for, the user can submit a custom board order right from the website.

 <img src="https://res.cloudinary.com/dugcwv1mf/image/upload/v1700926494/Project%204/Screenshot_2023-11-25_at_3.34.32_PM_mrzusx.png" width="auto" height="auto" alt="image of the Radical Rides product model canvas">